String-induced vacuum decay and its gravitational wave signatures: Thin-wall limit of strings and bounces

 We make the thin-wall ansatz \beq f(\tau, |\mathbf{x}|) = \fw( \gamma(\tau )(|\mathbf{x}|-R(\tau)) ) \,, \eeq where $\fw(\chi)$ solves \eqref{eq:wall_eq_2} and is given by~\eqref{eq:wall_profile} for our sextic potential.
 Crucially, we introduced the factor

 where $\dot R = dR(\tau)/d\tau$.
 Geometrically, multiplying the radial distance by the $\gamma$-factor gives the (proper) distance from the wall surface in the four-dimensional Euclidean spacetime.
 It is nothing else than the Lorentz factor, which accounts for the fact that as the bubble wall moves with some velocity $\dot R = dR/d\tau$ its width gets contracted compared to a static wall with the same radius, which would be described as $\fw(|\mathbf{x}|-R )$.
 It is straightforward to show that the ansatz \eqref{ansatz:O3xt} satisfies \eqref{bounce_eq_O3} if we assume that $f_\mathrm{wall}'\simeq f_\mathrm{wall}'' \simeq 0$ outside the wall region and $ \ddot R\, \Delta \mathcal{R}\ll1$.
+As a consistency check, we will show \textit{a posteriori} that the last relation is indeed satisfied.

 With this ansatz the action in \eqref{eq:Lagrangian} takes the form, \beq S_E[R(\tau)] = \int d\tau \Bigl[ - \underbrace{ \frac{4\pi}{3}R^3(\tau) \Delta V }_{\text{interior}} + \underbrace{ 4\pi R^2(\tau) \sigma \, \gamma^{-1} }_{\text{wall}} \Bigr]\,. \eeq where we used the thin-wall approximation.
 In other words, we have reduced the field theoretic problem in \eqref{eq:Lagrangian} to a quantum mechanical problem described by the dynamical variable $R(\tau)$.
 Its equations of motion is